danfinkel/python/my_site/_posts/2018-08-01-text_classification.md

 | Test    | Positive | 1,344         |
 | Test    | Negative | 2,982         |

+The genres themselves also have interesting attributes.
+The first chart shows raw counts of assigned movie genres across the 2,927 movies in the negative-reviews training folder.

 ![no-alignment](/assets/images/genre_breakout_neg_training_set.png)

+There are a lot of dramas and comedies in the dataset, some romance, action and sci-Fi movies and only a few Westerns, Documentaries and Sports-related films.

+Movies in the dataset can also have multiple genres attached to them.
+For example, according to IMDB, *Stanley & Iris* is classified as both a drama and a romance.

 ## Building an NLP Classifier